binder-project/binder-web-prototype/README.md

 Web app for making Binders
 --------------------------

-Inlcudes a `tornado` app for serving the static assets and redirecting routes to the main Binder API endpoint.
+Inlcudes a `tornado` app for serving the static assets and redirecting to the main Binder API endpoint.

 To run locally: